aramperes/onetun/README.md

 cargo install onetun
 ```

-You can also download the binary for Windows, macOS (Intel), and Linux (amd64) from
+You can also download the binary for Windows, macOS (Apple Silicon), and Linux (amd64, arm64) from
 the [Releases](https://github.com/aramperes/onetun/releases) page.

 You can also run onetun using [Docker](https://hub.docker.com/r/aramperes/onetun):